nicholasrobertson/kickback-website/readme.md

 We are currently looking for help with web design and styling.

 If this sounds like you, please reach out to Nick at nicholas.robertson@sparefish.co.nz

+# User / Content Requirements
+Persona’s:
+- Corporate Funder
+- Volunteer
+- Rangatahi

+Important Non Functional:
+Needs to be performant for Rangatahi on bad network, can be achieved by
+- Minmal Thirparty JS Packages (bundle size) ✅
+- Landing page with minimal content rendered - avoid heavy image pdf loading ✅
+- Minmal Custom font on landing page. ✅
+Needs to be easy to update by non technical team members
+- Use of Pages CMS for content management ✅

+Content Requirements:
+Landing/ home page
+- Mission/ vision ✅
+- Photos of the space ✅
+- Testimonies ✅
+- Need support? ✅
+- Latest news/ media update ✅
+- Donate ✅
+Our community
+- Board ✅
+Services/ impact
+- The front door ✅
+- Safety net ✅
+- Publications ✅

+We discussed that the launch of the website could happen alongside our State of the Street event – early Nov to be confirmed/ discussed with Aaron.